Thesis

 How to ask for a thesis

-• When you want to start
+• When you would like to start

-• Your personal interests in the field of computer science
+• Your personal interests in the field of computer science.

 Current status

-Active Completed
+Forecast Completed

 2019 19